GalaxyXC/SpyFuturesLearning/note.md

 ## Data processing

-SPX Member Weights: cannot obtain from bloomberg - need pro account..

-Daily data: as early as 1986 (maybe earlier than this)
+SPX Member Weights: cannot obtain from bloomberg - need prof account Daily data: as early as 1986 (maybe earlier than this)

 Hi-Freq data/by minutes: within 140 days